cnwarden/cnwarden.github.io/cfa_book1_session1_reading4.md

 The GIPS standards recommend that firms be verified.
 Verification brings additional credibility to the claim of compliance and supports the overall guiding principles of fair representation and full disclosure of a firm’s investment performance.

 The verification procedures attempt to strike a balance between ensuring the quality, accuracy, and relevance of performance presentations and minimizing the cost to firms.

+## Scope and Purpose of Verification

+1. Verification must be performed by a *qualified independent third party*.
+2. Verification assesses whether:

+    a.
+The firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and
+    b.
+The firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.

+3. A single verification report is issued with respect to *the whole firm*.
+Verification cannot be carried out on a composite and, accordingly, does not provide assurance about the performance of *any specific composite*. **Firms must not state that a particular composite has been “verified” or make any claim to that effect**.

+4. The initial minimum period for which verification can be performed is *one year* (or from firm inception date through period end if less than one year) of a firm’s presented performance.
+The recommended period over which verification is performed is that part of the firm’s performance for which compliance with the GIPS standards is claimed.

+5. A verification report must opine that: (**The same with 2.Verification assesses** )

+    a.
+The firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis, and
+    b.
+The firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.

+    **The firm must not state that it has been verified unless a verification report has been issued.**

+6. A principal verifier may accept the work of another verifier as part of the basis for the principal verifier’s opinion.
+A principal verifier may also choose to rely on the audit and/or internal control work of a qualified and reputable independent third party.
+In addition, a principal verifier may choose to rely on the other audit and/or internal control work performed by the verification firm.
+If reliance on another party’s work is planned, the scope of work, including time period covered, results of procedures performed, qualifications, competency, objectivity, and reputation of the other party, must be assessed by the principal verifier when making the determination as to whether to place any reliance on such work.
+Reliance considerations and conclusions must be documented by the principal verifier.
+The principal verifier must use professional skepticism when deciding whether to place reliance on work performed by another independent third party.

+7. Sample portfolio Selection: Verifiers must subject the entire firm to testing when performing verification procedures unless reliance is placed on work performed by a qualified and reputable independent third party or appropriate alternative control procedures have been performed by the verifier.
+Verifiers may use a sampling methodology when performing such procedures.
+Verifiers must consider the following criteria when selecting samples:

+    1. Number of composites at the firm;

+    1. Number of portfolios in each composite;

+    1. Type of composite;

+    1. Total firm assets;

+    1. Internal control structure at the firm (system of checks and balances in place);

+    1. Number of years being verified; and

+    1. Computer applications, software used in the construction and maintenance of composites, the use of external performance measurers, and the method of calculating performance.

+    This list is not all-inclusive and contains only the minimum criteria that must be considered in the selection and evaluation of a sample.
+For example, one potentially useful approach would be to include in the sample a portfolio that has the largest impact on composite performance because of its size or because of extremely good or bad performance.
+Missing or incomplete documents, or the presence of errors, would normally be expected to warrant selecting a larger sample or applying additional verification procedures.

+8. After performing the verification, the verifier may conclude that the firm is not in compliance with the GIPS standards or that the records of the firm cannot support a verification.
+In such situations, the verifier must issue a statement to the firm clarifying why a verification report could not be issued.
+A verification report must not be issued when the verifier knows that the firm is not in compliance with the GIPS standards or the records of the firm cannot support a verification.

+9. The minimum verification procedures are described below in Section B. The verification report must state that the verification has been conducted in accordance with these verification procedures.

+## Required Verification Procedures